hipercog/ctap/README.md

 ## Getting started ##
 A minimalistic working example can be found in `~/ctap/templates/minimalistic_example/`.

-Copy the `cfg_minimal.m` and `pipebatch_minimal.m` files and use them as a starting point for your own pipe.
+Copy the `cfg_minimal.m` and `runctap_minimal.m` files and use them as a starting point for your own pipe.

 More examples are available under `~/ctap/templates/`.